 Head to the harbor to board your boat and spend the next few hours adventuring across the waves in search of humpback whales.
 Create mini marine biologists in the making and watch the kids' excitement as they spot these giants of the ocean.
 Your captain will get you as close as possible without disturbing the whales.

 Afterward, you have a couple of options.
 Either head to your hotel for some rest or take some time to explore Hólmavík.
 Make your way to the town's Icelandic Sorcery & Witchcraft Museum and venture back in time to 17th-century Iceland with a fascinating audio guide, learning about the history and prominence of sorcery in Iceland's Strandir area.
-If you have time, don't miss the town's modern Hólmavíkurkirkja Church.
+If you have time, don't miss the town's modern Hólmavíkurkirkja church.
 The evening is yours, so find somewhere cozy and enjoy recounting your favorite memories from the day.

 Day 6: Drive to Reykjavík, Víðgelmir Lava Cave Tour

-Explore Reykjavík—Iceland's gorgeous capital city
+Explore Reykjavík—Iceland's small but dynamic capital city

-It's your last full day in Iceland, and this morning you'll journey to the country's capital of Reykjavík, 144 miles (232 km) due south.
+It's your last full day in Iceland, and this morning you'll drive to the country's capital of Reykjavík, 144 miles (232 km) due south.
 Pass back through the Borgarfjörður district you encountered on your first day, and break the three-hour journey at Borganes, a cute little town where you can explore and grab a bite to eat before continuing to your hotel.

-After checking in at your accommodation, take a stroll through Reykjavík and discover some of the city's main sights, including the towering Hallgrímskirkja Cathedral and the Sun Voyager Sculpture.
+After checking in at your accommodation, take a stroll through Reykjavík and discover some of the city's main sights, including the towering Hallgrímskirkja cathedral and the Sun Voyager Sculpture.
 Make your way to the main street of Laugavegur and the town square before heading to the charming old harbor for a coffee.
 Don't linger too long, as you won't want to miss this afternoon's tour in Reykholt, one of the highlights of your trip.

 Takk fyrir (thank you) for the memories, Iceland

-For a more leisurely end to your road trip, finish your family adventure in style with a trip to the world-famous and family-friendly Blue Lagoon Spa.
+For a more leisurely end to your road trip, finish your family adventure in style with a trip to the world-famous (and family-friendly) Blue Lagoon Spa.
 Soak in the mineral-rich geothermal seawater and drift away in contemplation as the turquoise silica and algae-rich waters work their rejuvenating magic.
 Take a dip with the kids under the lagoon's waterfall and enjoy the in-water bar before seeking refreshments at the on-site café and restaurant.
+Later on, it's time to say bless (goodbye).
+Make your way to Keflavík airport, drop off your rental car, and board your flight home.
+See you soon!

 More Great Iceland Itineraries